 With apologies to Rachael Ray, anyone with a well-stocked pantry can turn out a fantastic thirty-minute meal.
 Pesto (made weeks ago and frozen in meal-sized portions, or even store-bought), dried pasta, slow-roasted tomatoes (also from the freezer, though sun-dried tomatoes would be fine), frozen chicken breasts, pine nuts, and good cheese: the only thing in this chicken pesto pasta that isn't directly from my pantry is... me!
 This dish is a garlic lover's dream, and a make-ahead cook's dream, too.
 Multiply the recipe to feed a crowd; prepare it the day before, and let it come to room temperature before you serve with a green salad, crusty bread, and a nice glass of wine.

-Continue reading "Recipe for curried chicken pasta salad with apricots and cashews" »
+Continue reading "Recipe for chicken pesto pasta" »